podcreep/server/README.md

 The `--data-dir` has to be the same as you specified when running the emulator (the emulator has to be running for this command to work).

-If you're using the Cloud Tasks emulator, you need to set an environment variable to let us know how to connect to it.

-    $ set CLOUDTASKS_HOST=localhost:8123

 Finally, run the server.
 But make sure the environment variable above are visible to it!